google/openhtf/README.md

 ## Installing OpenHTF
-There are two ways to install OpenHTF into your Python environment.

 **NOTE:** We recommend using [virtualenv](https://virtualenv.pypa.io) to create a isolated Python environments for your projects, so as to protect system-wide Python packages the OS depends upon.
+The installation instructions assume you've _already_ created a virtualenv and activated it if you wish to do so.

-Once you've downloaded [the source code](https://github.com/google/openhtf) via [git](https://git-scm.com/) or other means:
+Once you've downloaded [the source code](https://github.com/google/openhtf) via [git](https://git-scm.com/) or other means, install it into your Python environment using the standard `setup.py` script.
 ```bash
 python setup.py install
 ```